On the almost-principal minors of a symmetric matrix: Introduction

 \begin{thm} {\rm \cite[Theorem 2.6]{qpr}} Let $B \in \Fnn$ be symmetric.
 Suppose that $\qpr(B) = q_1 q_2 \cdots q_n$ and $q_k = \tt N$ for some $k$.
 Then $q_j = \tt N$ for all $j \geq k$. \end{thm}

-We conclude this section with a lemma that will be used repeatedly, which is immediate from the fact that appending a row and column to a matrix of rank $r$ results in a matrix whose rank is at most $r+2$.
+We conclude this section with a lemma that is used repeatedly, which is immediate from the fact that appending a row and column to a matrix of rank $r$ results in a matrix whose rank is at most $r+2$.

 \begin{lem} Let $B \in \Fnn$ be nonsingular.
 Then the rank of any $(n-1)\times (n-1)$ submatrix of $B$ is at least $n-2$. \end{lem}